Advanced Prostate Cancer: AUA/ASTRO/SUO Guideline (2020)

 A research librarian conducted searches in Ovid MEDLINE (1998 to January Week 5 2019), Cochrane Central Register of Controlled Trials (through December 2018), and Cochrane Database of Systematic Reviews (2005 through February 6, 2019).
 An updated search was conducted prior to publication through January 20, 2020.
 The methodology team supplemented searches of electronic databases with the studies included in the prior AUA review and by reviewing reference lists of relevant articles.

 The methodology team developed criteria for inclusion and exclusion of studies based on the Key Questions and the populations, interventions, comparators, outcomes, and settings (PICOTS) of interest.
-The population was patients with advanced prostate cancer as described in Table 3.
+The population was patients with advanced prostate cancer as described in Table 1.
 Treatments included first and second line antiandrogens, immunotherapy, chemotherapy, radiation therapy, surgery, radiopharmaceuticals, and surveillance strategies.
-Comparisons were against placebo, no therapy, or another active intervention; and intermittent versus continuous therapy.
-Outcomes included overall survival (OS), prostate cancer mortality, progression-free survival (PFS), prostate-specific antigen progression-free survival (PSA-PFS), failure-free survival, metastases-free survival, time to metastases, time to progression, skeletal events, and adverse events.
+Comparisons were against placebo, no therapy or another active intervention, and intermittent versus continuous therapy.
+Outcomes included OS, prostate cancer mortality, progression-free survival (PFS), prostate-specific antigen progression-free survival (PSA-PFS), failure-free survival, metastases-free survival, time to metastases, time to progression, skeletal events, and adverse events.

-Database searches resulted in 10,517 potentially relevant articles.
-After dual review of abstracts and titles, 918 publications were selected for full-text dual review, and 230 publications met inclusion criteria and were included in this review.
+Database searches resulted in 10,517 potentially relevant articles of which 918 were selected for full-text review; 230 publications met inclusion criteria and were included in this review.
 Forty-six studies were carried over from the prior AUA review.

 Data Abstraction